 You have certain rights when arrested:

-- 3. You have the right to call for a lawyer or call a family member when arrested;
+3. Also you have the right to call for a lawyer or call a family member when arrested;

-- 5. You have the right to request that your Embassy is notified of your arrest;
+5. Also you have the right to request that your Embassy is notified of your arrest;

 When arrested in Thailand you are best advised to remain silent as any statement you make may be used against you in a court later.
 Note that when you are arrested you will need to provide certain documents such as your passport.
 It is illegal in Thailand not to have your passport on you at any given time.
 At times the police do accept a laminated copy of the front page and entry page from the passport.
 You will need to provide the following: